 Similar agencies here engaged in discovering talents and models both for on cam and print projects are Bareface (bareface.com) and MMG Talent (mmgtalent.com).

-There are a handful of websites dedicated to freelancing for individuals skilled in web and mobile app development, graphic designing, writers, personal assistant, transcriptionist, marketing experts and much more.
+There are a handful of websites dedicated to freelancing for people skilled in web and mobile app development, graphic designing, writers, personal assistant, transcriptionist, marketing experts and much more.

 Looking to freelance and connect with companies and entrepreneurs as a freelancer?
-You can sign up to online sites like upwork.com, project4hire.com and elance.com.
+You can sign up to online sites like upwork.com

-On the local front, we have nabbesh.com where individuals can register and offer their services.
-Again, note that you need a licence to freelance so study the options available to ensure you’re following the regulations.
+On the local front, we have nabbesh.com where people can register and offer their services.
+Again, note that you need a licence to freelance so study the options available to make sure you’re following the regulations.

 Passionate about baking?
-You’ll be glad to know that there’s a market here for customised cakes (particularly for children’s parties.
+You’ll be glad to know that there’s a market here for customised cakes (particularly for children’s parties).
 You can start by joining bazaars to get the word out or meet event organisers.
-Note, you need a valid UAE Trade License relevant to the food being sold or prepared.
+You need a valid UAE trade licence relevant to the food being sold or prepared.

 Good at painting?
-Group up with fellow artists in the community for possible exhibitions where you may be able to sell some works.
+Sell some works by grouping up with fellow artists in the community for possible exhibitions.

 Is your voice deep, tonal, and rich?
 Why not try dabbling in the field of audiobook voice acting?
 Sign up on acx.com, and audition by recording a few lines from chosen manuscripts found on the website’s database.